giuliocgraziani/get-a-job--applications-tracker/README.md

 ## 🔐 Privacy

 All data is stored locally in your browser.
 Nothing is sent to any server.
 Your application data never leaves your device.
+MAKE SURE TO BACKUP YOUR PROGRESS or you risk losing it all if your browser's metadata gets deleted.

 ## 📄 License

 MIT License - Free to use, modify, and distribute.

-## 🤝 Contributing

-Found a bug?
-Have a feature request?
-Feel free to open an issue!

-## ⭐ Show Your Support

-If this project helped you track your internship applications, give it a star! ⭐

----

-**Built with ❤️ for students navigating internship applications**

-Last Updated: December 2024